particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 If it's successful, then it shows the mainDiv and loads the device list into the popup using `loadDeviceList()`.

-Like most things in Javascript, the Particle API JS is asynchronous, so the parts in the `then` are called later.
+The Particle API JS is asynchronous, and uses promises.
+The parts in the `then` are called later.
 The first function is called on successful completion, or the second is called on error.

 ```js